overlookmotel/livepack/README.md

 | `configFile` | `boolean` or `string` | Babel config file (optional).
 If a `string`, should be path to Babel config file. | `false` |
 | `babelrc` | `boolean` | If `true`, code will be transpiled with Babel `.babelrc` files while loading | `true` if `configFile` option set, otherwise `false` |
 | `cache` | `boolean` | If `true`, Babel cache is used to speed up Livepack | `true` |

+These options correspond to CLI options, but sometimes named slightly differently.

 ### Serialization